 A long time ago I came up with this very tasty confit and use it to dress up otherwise unimpressive dishes.
-Confit is a french word for food cooked in a way that maximises its taste, a preserve of sorts.
+Confit is a french word for food cooked in a way that maximizes its taste, a preserve of sorts.
 And we go back to the inadequacies of languages when it comes to conveying some culinary concepts.
 I cannot find an equivalent in the language of Shakespeare.
 So let’s borrow one from the French.

 With this method of cooking, peppers turn into a much milder version of themselves and will dress up whatever dish you use it for.
 Although I totally recommend you try it with rice and scrambled eggs, please, humor me.

 To add just the right touch of sour I used Nakano’s roasted garlic rice vinegar, the touch that completes the flavor.
 By the way, join Nakano for the Splash it On, Step it Up Challenge, and make yourself healthier this summer.
 Walk, share and you could win a gym membership.

 Delicious, comforting and healthy.
 It hardly gets better, does it?